Debbie Stirsman, RYT

 Mari Jo Sellers, RYT

-With a type A personality, Mari Jo believes her discovery of yoga led her down a path of self discovery, healthy living and balance she might not otherwise have chosen, a path that allowed her to achieve a natural pregnancy and delivery of her son, Micah, in 2010 after a long infertility struggle.
+With a type A personality, Mari Jo believes her discovery of yoga led her down a path of self discovery, healthy living and balance she might not otherwise have chosen, a path that allowed her to achieve a natural pregnancy and delivery of her son, in 2010 after a long infertility struggle.
+Mari Jo currently teaches the prenatal yoga class at Inner Dance Yoga on Wednesday evenings.

-Mari Jo lives in Kettering with her husband Jeff and their two-year old son Micah.
-She loves baking, running, reading, discovering new recipes, making pretty things and a great beach vacation.
-A Stay-at-home mom, Mari Jo operates her own marketing consulting business by day and teaches yoga by night.
+Mari Jo has two children, ages 8 and 5 and lives in Oakwood.
+She loves baking, walking, reading, discovering new recipes, making pretty things and a great beach vacation.
+A Stay-at-home mom, Mari Jo is a freelance writer and operates her own marketing consulting business by day and teaches HypnoBirthing and yoga by night.

 Cathy Hackett, RYT